scicloj/wolframite/DEV-DOCS.md

 ## TODO

+* [ ] Add tests for parse, convert, key fns
-[ ] FIXME: `load-all-symbols` should make each symbol into a var that just contains a symbol, and requires an explicit call to `wl/eval`.
+* [x] FIXME: `load-all-symbols` should make each symbol into a var that just contains a symbol, and requires an explicit call to `wl/eval`.
 Justification: 1) wrapping each symbol with a fn breaks expression that use them as values, such as `(Plus 1 Pi)` (we'd try to add 1 to a clojure lambda fn), 2) Nested expressions result in multiple calls to Wolfram: e.g. `(Plus 1 (Plus 2 3))` would evaluate _two_ expressions: `Plus[2, 3]]` and `Plus[1, 5]]`, while we only want to evaluate once.
 Perhaps keep a fn to enable explicit turning of selected vars into functions?
-[ ] Add tests for parse, convert, key fns
-[x] Rename namespaces, docs to Wolframite
+* [x] Rename namespaces, docs to Wolframite
-[x] Replace uses of wl/wl with wl/eval (= standardize on a single, understandable one) - in demo etc [x] Explore, Leverage for docs dev/explainer.clj, notebook.demo [x] Get rid of the custom-parse flag requirement
+* [x] Replace uses of wl/wl with wl/eval (= standardize on a single, understandable one) - in demo etc
+* [x] Explore, Leverage for docs dev/explainer.clj, notebook.demo
+* [x] Get rid of the custom-parse flag requirement
-[ ] Get better errors from the Kernel: Running `(First (WolframLanguageData))` when offline returns `(Entity "WolframLanguageSymbol" "$Aborted")` while in W.Eng. it also prints a bunch of useful error info; can we get hold of it?
+* [ ] Get better errors from the Kernel: Running `(First (WolframLanguageData))` when offline returns `(Entity "WolframLanguageSymbol" "$Aborted")` while in W.Eng. it also prints a bunch of useful error info; can we get hold of it?
 Aslo, should we turn the $Aborted into an exception?!
 See below:

 ```wolram
 In[6]:= First[WolframLanguageData[]]